codekcv/headless-commerce/README.md

 ---
 #### Todos

-- [ ] Comeback and update this list
+- [x] Comeback and update this list
+- [ ] Might re-do client to NextJS.